Penguin-Spy/powercord-ppl-moe/README.md

 ![Clone count badge](https://img.shields.io/endpoint?url=https%3A%2F%2Fstatthegit.penguinspy.repl.co%2Fsheilds%2Fpowercord-ppl-moe)

 This is a powercord plugin that displays a user's ppl.moe profile as a new tab in the user's modal
+It also shows their pronouns next to their name in messages (similar to & compatible with the PronounDB plugin).
 This plugin is not endorsed or in any way affiliated with ppl.moe or amy!
-I just thought it was a neat idea & the discord.bio plugin is broken rn
+I just thought it was a neat idea & the discord.bio plugin has been broken for quite a while

 # Planned features